metamath/lamp-guide/docs/index.md

 takes to find a proof.

-Label: If set, this is the label of the only reference that is allowed to be used used as a starting when proving bottom-up (backwards).
+Label: If set, this is the label of the only reference that is allowed to be used as a starting when proving bottom-up (backwards).
 Note that this value is set to the current justification's reference if there is already a justification.
 If blank, any label may be used as the justification reference